 The second phase occurs when the population number is at a moderate level.
 This phase is characterized by a very high reproductive and survival rate.
 During this phase, food, cover, water and space are not limiting factors.
+Also, during this phase, animals such as white-tailed deer have been known to successfully breed at six months of age and produce a live fawn on their first birthday; older does have been known to produce 3-4 fawns that are very robust and healthy.
 Survival rates are at maximum rates during this phase.

 The final or third phase occurs when the habitat becomes too crowded or habitat conditions become less favorable.
 During this phase the quantity and quality of food, water, cover and space become scarce due to the competition with other members of the population.
 This phase is characterized by a decrease in reproduction and survival.
+Also, during this phase animals such as white-tailed deer fawns can no longer find enough food to grow to achieve a critical minimum weight that allows them to reproduce; adult does will usually only produce 1-3 fawns; and survival will decrease.
 During severe winters, large die-offs can occur due to the crowding and lack of food.
-The first to die during these situations are calves, then bulls followed by the adult cow elk.
-The severe winters thus affects the future bull to cow ratios by favoring more cows and fewer bulls in the population.
-Also, since the quality of a bull's antlers is somewhat dependent upon diet quantity and quality, antler growth may be reduced during this phase.
+The first to die during these situations are fawns, then bucks followed by the adult does.
+The severe winters thus affects the future buck to doe ratios by favoring more does and fewer bucks in the population.
+Also, since the quality of a buck's antlers is somewhat dependent upon the quantity and quality of his diet, the antlers are stunted during this phase.
 If the population continues to grow, it will eventually reach a point called "K" or the maximum carrying capacity.
 The level is not static but varies from year to year based upon such factors as the severity of the winter.
 At this point, the population reaches "equilibrium" with the habitat.
 The number of births each year approximately equals the number of deaths, therefore, to maintain the population at this level would not allow for any "huntable surplus."
 The animals in the population would be in relatively poor condition and when a severe winter or other catastrophic event occurs, a large die-off is inevitable.